 Although Zumper’s monthly traffic is less than half of sites like Zillow and Apartments.com, it’s still a valuable platform with a lot of potential.

 If signing leases faster is your highest priority, Zumper is a great option for you.
 Zumper’s Instarent tool (available in about a dozen cities) allows prospects to browse listings, reserve a listing to take it off the market (for a small fee), and digitally sign the lease.
 That means you could potentially fill a vacant unit within a day!

 Listing a unit on Zumper is simple.
 You can include 3D and video tours in addition to photos.
 You can also categorize your listing with lots of different tags and features, making it easier for your target audience to find you.

-Users searching on Zumper enjoy several filters, so they can refine their search results effectively.
-Prospects can search by type of property (student housing, income-restricted housing, senior homes, etc.) and filter results by price, utilities, amenities, security deposit requirements, and more.
+Users searching on Zumper enjoy several filters so that they can refine their search results effectively.
+Prospects can search by type of property (student housing, income-restricted housing, senior living, etc.) and filter results by price, utilities, amenities, security deposit requirements, and more.

 Recently acquired by Zumper, PadMapper is a popular platform with relatively high traffic.
 Both its desktop website and mobile app make it easy for renters to find apartments with specific qualities in the US and Canada.

 It’s free to create a single listing on Padmapper.
 However, if you want to list multiple units or buildings, you’ll have to sign up for Zumper Pro.
 Zumper Pro also offers tenant screening and credit check services.

 - If you only plan to list on one or two platforms, go with Zillow and Apartments.com.